greenriver/hmis-warehouse/app/views/data_quality_reports/version_four/project/README.md

 ### Completeness Percentage

-Denominator: The number of enrollments * the number of completeness metrics)
-Numerator: Denominator - The number of metrics not marked _complete_.
+The total number of metrics (the number of enrollments * the number of completeness metrics) minus he number of metrics not marked _complete_ divided by the total number of metrics.

 ### Name